-There are a lot of reasons that taking supplemental ketones is a great idea and a few misconceptions that we’ll address, so you can be fully informed and decide if exogenous ketone use is right for you.
+There are a lot of reasons why taking supplemental ketones is a great idea.
+There are also a few misconceptions that we’ll address, so you can be fully informed and decide if exogenous ketone use is right for you.

-In this situation, adding an exogenous ketone supplement is beneficial for two reasons:
+In this situation, adding an exogenous ketone supplement is beneficial for 3 reasons:

 - The first reason is that these added ketones can give you much needed energy to get through your day.
+EK trains your body to start using ketones for energy.
 You’ll be able to handle tasks that require focused thought, you’ll enjoy an improved mood, and you can even make it to the gym.

 - The second reason is that it helps to kick start the body into ketosis, so producing and using your own ketones can happen faster and easier.
-This supplement essentially acts like a trigger, alerting your cells that ketones are the fuel of choice.
+This supplement essentially acts like a trigger, alerting your cells that ketones are the fuel of choice (5, 6).

 #2.
 Fasting, Hunger, and Training Harder